What is the slayer rule?

 What happens if one beneficiary can’t receive the death benefit?

-Whether a beneficiary can’t accept the life insurance proceeds because of the slayer rule or for a more benign reason, the death benefit will pass to your other beneficiaries or your estate.
+Whether a beneficiary can’t accept the life insurance proceeds because of the slayer rule or for other reasons, the death benefit will pass to your other beneficiaries or your estate.

 You can also set up contingent beneficiaries, who receive the death benefit if none of your primary beneficiaries can accept it.
-If both your primary and contingent beneficiaries can’t accept the payout, it goes to your estate and a court decides who receives the funds.
+If both your primary and contingent beneficiaries can’t accept the payout, it will go to your estate and a court will decide who receives the funds.

-To make sure that your family is adequately protected, some people set up a per stirpes vs. per capita death benefit, which protects your beneficiaries’ heirs if the beneficiary cannot accept the death benefit.
+To make sure that their family is adequately protected, some people set up a per stirpes vs. per capita death benefit.
+This protects your beneficiaries’ heirs if the beneficiary cannot accept the death benefit — for example, if the beneficiary predeceases you.

 When should you update your life insurance beneficiaries?

-You can update your beneficiaries at any time, and except in rare circumstances, the policy owner is the only person who can change your beneficiaries.
+You can update your beneficiaries at any time.
+Except in rare circumstances, the policy owner is the only person who can change your beneficiaries.
 It’s a good idea to sit down every year or two and make sure your policy matches your current needs.

 Ready to shop for life insurance?